robtweed/node-mwire/README.md

 ##  Installing the Global-based back-end System

-In order to use *node-mdbm* you'll need to have a have a Cach&#233; system or a Linux system with GT.M installed.
+In order to use *node-mwire* you'll need to have a have a Cach&#233; system or a Linux system with GT.M installed.
 You'll also need to install the following on the GT.M or Cach&#233; system:

 - M/Wire routines (latest versions from the repository: *robtweed/mdb*)